 Another problem arose with a succession crisis in Spain.
 A relative of the King of Prussia intended to ascend to the Spanish throne, but this could corner France between two domains of the Hohenzollern dynasty — Spain on one side and Prussia on the other.
 These issues propelled Napoleon III to make a declaration of war, but this was postponed several times, as France was at a disadvantage against a militarily sophisticated and modern Prussia.

 The first attempt to resolve the Spanish succession crisis was peaceful: a French ambassador traveled to negotiate with the King of Prussia.
 Although the monarch committed not to support his relative’s claims to the Spanish throne at that time, his refusal to make this commitment permanent became a bone of contention.
 In the Ems Dispatch, the Prussian Foreign Minister reported to Bismarck how the meeting between the ambassador and the Prussian king occurred.
 However, Bismarck deliberately altered this report, making the words in it offensive to both the Germans and the French.
-By releasing the edited text to the press, Bismarck fueled vigorous protests in Berlin and Paris.
-Thus, the third war of German unification began: the Franco-Prussian War (1870-1871).
+By publishing the edited Ems Dispatch, Bismarck helped turn a diplomatic dispute into the Franco-Prussian War.

-For Napoleon III, the agreements with Austria and Italy ensured these alliances, although they were merely intentions.
-This miscalculation contrasted with Prussia’s ability to combine its own troops with those of the other German states — except Austria —, which had militarily progressed under Prussian influence.
-Thus, the conflict once again opposed well-prepared military forces against unprepared ones: although France managed to repel certain Prussian advances, its technical ineptitude prevented it from launching successful attacks.
-Moreover, even though the French had a wide range of troops, their numerical superiority did not compensate for the precision of German armaments.
-In the same year of 1870, therefore, the Second French Empire collapsed due to military failures, giving way to a republic, while Napoleon III became a prisoner of war.
+Napoleon III treated the agreements with Austria and Italy as secure alliances, although they were only statements of intent.
+Prussia, by contrast, could combine its own troops with those of the other German states except Austria, which had advanced militarily under Prussian influence.
+The conflict therefore again set well-prepared forces against unprepared ones.
+France managed to repel some Prussian advances, but its technical weakness limited its ability to launch successful attacks.
+Its numerical superiority also failed to offset the precision of German armaments.
+In 1870, the Second French Empire collapsed after military defeats, a republic took its place, and Napoleon III became a prisoner of war.

 Under the French Third Republic, however, the conflict persisted, and the coalition led by the Prussians reached the outskirts of Paris.
-At this point, the balance of forces had changed considerably: if the French were on the back foot, having an enemy surrounding their capital, the Germans also faced challenges.
-Being inside France, the German troops had to fight against both the Parisian resistance, symbolized by the Paris Commune, and the resistance of the French rural populations.
-This two-front war caused certain difficulties, which led Prussia to bombard Paris, as a means to force a local surrender.
-This did not work initially, but, over time, negotiations for peace began — and they were conducted under an evident imbalance between the two belligerents.
+The balance of forces had changed considerably.
+The French were on the defensive, with an enemy surrounding their capital, while the Germans had to hold positions inside France.
+German troops fought both Parisian resistance, symbolized by the Paris Commune, and resistance from rural French populations.
+This pressure led Prussia to bombard Paris to force a local surrender.
+The bombardment did not work at first, but peace negotiations eventually began under an obvious imbalance between the two belligerents.

-At the end of the negotiations between the French and the Germans, a ceasefire and a peace treaty were established, the Treaty of Frankfurt (1871), with the following highlights:
+At the end of the negotiations between the French and the Germans, the Treaty of Frankfurt made German unification official and imposed a punitive peace on France:

-- The unification of Germany would be officialized, with the coronation of King William I, previously of Prussia, as the monarch of the new country.
+- German unification became official with the coronation of King William I of Prussia as the monarch of the new country.

 - The Germans would annex the Alsace-Lorraine region.